Alcohol & safer drinking

 - Damage to the brain and nervous system

-Alcohol dependence is also a risk.
-Alcohol is addictive.
-People who become addicted to alcohol are at risk of bad health outcomes, but also problems with jobs, money, and the law.
-Anyone can suffer problems with alcohol.
+People who become addicted to alcohol are at risk of bad health outcomes.
+They are also at risk of problems with jobs, money, family, home and the law.

 Help with drinking too much

-- Speaking with your doctor or School Health Nurse
+- Speaking with your GP or School Health Nurse

 - Calling the NACOA helpline

-Families where someone is misusing substances are at higher risk of abuse, domestic violence and family breakdown.
-Support is available for families in need, to help them solve problems together.
+Families where someone is misusing substances are at risk, but support is available for families in need, to help them solve problems together.

 Leave a comment or question